 Supply and demand must be in balance

-If there is no demand, may there be supply?
+If there is no demand, may there be supply and how do supply and demand stay in balance?
 It is a simple question with a complicated answer because not every offer has to be worthy of a demand.
 Do we want tusks from the endangered Bengal tiger to be promoted on the market if demand increases?
-Do we want healthy food to be promoted to combat obesity while at this moment it would make food more expensive for poor families and could lead to thousands of jobs being lost for supermarket workers?
+Do we want healthy food to be promoted to combat obesity while at this moment it would make food more expensive for needy families and could lead to thousands of jobs being lost for supermarket workers?

-The question of whether supply may be created by promotions is an ethical issue that is preceded by many moral issues.
+The question of whether promotions may create supply is an ethical issue that is preceded by many moral issues.
 When I was one of the first to set the condition for new employees to drive electric cars, I knew that they were more harmful to the environment than all the other cars on offer.
-It was the Toyota Prius and I have to say it wasn't even a bad car to see.
+It was the Toyota Prius, and I have to say it wasn't even a bad car to see.

 Sometimes you first have to do something less good to make something better